 Bonneville Power Administration (BPA) keeps the lights on in the Pacific Northwest.
 The US Department of Energy power marketing agency operates a transmission grid (with more than 15,200 miles of high-voltage lines) that delivers about 30% of the electrical power consumed in the region.
 The electricity that BPA wholesales is generated primarily by 31 federal hydroelectric plants (operated by the US Army Corp of Engineers) and one private nuclear facility.
 BPA also purchases power from other hydroelectric, gas-fired, and wind and solar generation facilities in North America.
-Founded in 1937, BPA sells power to more than 140 primary customers, mainly public and investor-owned utilities in the Pacific Northwest.
+BPA sells power to more than 140 primary customers, mainly public and investor-owned utilities in the Pacific Northwest.

 It also sells wholesale power and transmission to about 130 marketers, and has about 420 transmission customers.

 In 2012 BPA bought electricity from a number of wind projects and had more than 4,000 MW of wind power capacity tied in to its transmission grid.
-BPA is aiming to harness and integrate about 6,000 MW of wind power by 2013.
+BPA harnessed and integrated about 6,000 MW of wind power by the end of 2013.